-Bring Change to Mind’s Undergrad Program empowers students to create fun, educational mental health awareness events and campaigns for entire colleges and universities.
-Our goal is to encourage open dialogue and to build inclusive campus climates through providing a range of adaptable anti-stigma materials.
-BC2M U is currently part of a four-year, science-based project at Indiana University to test and evaluate this model.
+Bring Change to Mind’s Undergrad Program was piloted in 2014 at Indiana University.
+The program empowered students to create fun educational mental health awareness events and campaigns for the university.
+This ultimately encouraged open dialogue and built an inclusive campus climate through providing a range of adaptable anti-stigma materials.
+BC2M U took part in a four-year, science-based project at Indiana University to test and evaluate this program which proved to be successful.
+The findings are published in the August 2019 Journal of American Academy of Child and Adolescent Psychiatry (JAACAP).

 A student-led program dedicated to creating stigma-free campuses.